zachahn/munge/README.md

 Munge is a static site generator aiming to simplify complex build rules.

+It's built partially to emulate unix pipes and scripts; small transformations can be joined, composed, and applied to create almost any site you can think up.

 SemVer will be followed once 1.0.0 is released.
 Until then,
 the API should be considered experimental.